-The rainy spring is starting to come to an end, Memorial Day weekend has come and gone, and hopefully by now you’ve completed your May lawn care schedule.
-If so, your lawns should be a deep dark green and growing like crazy.
+The rainy spring is starting to come to an end, Memorial Day weekend has come and gone, and hopefully, by now you’ve completed your May lawn care schedule.
+If so, your lawns should be a deep dark green and grow like crazy.
 Now as warmer temperatures are rapidly approaching, it’s time to think about how to care for our lawns in June.

 June Lawn Care Maintenance Schedule